 Big bang was a milestone, most probably not the very beginning of something out of nothing.
 In Einstein’s famous equation, E=MC^2, neither energy E nor mass M is a function of volume.
-So, it is also conceivable that the universe flew in from a near-infinitely small volume and is blowing like a horn to infinitely (to our mind, but infinity has no quantizable limit) large volume retaining virtually the same total amount of mass M and energy E while C, the speed of light, alone remains unchanged..
+So, it is conceivable that the universe flew in from a near-infinitely small volume and is blowing like a horn to gargantuan volume, retaining virtually the same total amount of mass M and energy E while C, the speed of light, alone remains unchanged..

 Despite the universal expansion that is noticeable and the acceleration of the rate of expansion which is disputed by some, which leads to the guesswork of the presence of a dark energy and dark matter in the universe (which, unless proven, is no better a concept than the concept of a Prime Mover called God), we see that stars do come together to become giant stars and then crush themselves into black holes.
 Even if a Black Energy does drive the accelerated expansion, a stage must reach that it attenuates

 Why should we worrry about the Big Bang?